maldas/jupyterhub/README.md

 # jupyterhub

-#To start Server Single Node
+To start Single node server on a VM

 cd /etc/jupyterhub